 - 6.1 In producing this Statement, the Licensing Authority consulted widely before finalising and publishing it.
 In addition to the statutory consultees (listed below), the Licensing Authority chose to consult with additional local groups and individuals.
-A full list of all groups and persons consulted is provided at Annex A. - 6.2 The Act requires that the following parties are consulted by licensing authorities: - The Chief Officer of Police for the authority's area: - One or more persons who appear to the authority to represent the interests of persons carrying on gambling businesses in the authority's area; and - One or more persons who appear to the authority to represent the interests of persons who are likely to be affected by the exercise of the authority's functions under the Act. - 6.3 The other groups and people consulted were:
+A full list of all groups and persons consulted is provided at Annex A. - 6.2 The Act requires that the following parties are consulted by licensing authorities: - The Chief Officer of Police for the authority's area: - One or more persons who appear to the authority to represent the interests of persons carrying on gambling businesses in the authority's area; and - One or more persons who appear to the authority to represent the interests of persons who are likely to be affected by the exercise of the authority's functions under the Act. - 6.3 The other groups and people consulted were: - Organisations, including faith groups and voluntary organisations working with people who are problem gamblers, medical practices or primary care trusts and the Citizens' Advice Bureau: - Social Services; - Other tiers of local government; - Businesses who are, or will be, holders of premises licences; - Responsible authorities under the Act.

-- Organisations, including faith groups and voluntary organisations working with people who are problem gamblers, medical practices or primary care trusts and the Citizens' Advice Bureau; - Social Services; - Other tiers of local government; - Businesses who are, or will be, holders of premises licences; - Responsible authorities under the Act. - 6.4 The Licensing Authority's twelve week consultation took place from 23 July 2012 to 14 October 2012 and followed the HM Government Code of Practice on Consultation, published July 2008.
+6.4 The Licensing Authority's six week consultation took place from 16 July 2015 to 27 August 2015.